This guide will show you the behind-the-scenes design of a train-the-trainer course.

 If you look for a specific exercise to address challenging behaviours during a training session, then you might find useful the group exercise “Participants from Hell”.
 It gives a handy framework for letting participants brainstorm rules or guidelines for handling different kinds of disruptive behaviours.

-Participants from Hell #train-the-trainer #disruptive participants #thiagi #structured sharing #action #explore and understand #teamwork
+Participants from Hell #train-the-trainer #disruptive participants #thiagi #structured sharing #issue analysis

 If you want participants to achieve long-lasting learning in any training event, then experiential learning is a very effective way to do that.
 In this segment, your trainees will practice how to brief and debrief an experiential learning activity..